MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 You can manage caller ID policies by going to **Voice** > **Caller ID policies** in the Microsoft Teams admin center.
 You can use the global (Org-wide default) policy or create and assign custom policies.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.

-For more information on each policy, see [Caller ID policies](#configure-caller-id-policies).
+For more information on each policy, see [configure caller ID policies](#configure-caller-id-policies).

 #### Create a custom caller ID policy